 Do I need an International driving license to drive in Greece?

 Are there special rules for driving in Greek islands?

 Hiring a Car is the best way to explore Corfu island.
-However, driving in a foreign country might be a little different from home.
+However, driving in a foreign country might differ from home.

 Using the horn for no reason is illegal.
 However, it has never costed a traffic fine to someone.

-For your safety, we recommend that you use the horn before going around the corner.
+For your safety, we recommend you to use the horn before going around the corner.
 This way, drivers coming the other way will keep aside.

 Most of the cars use 95 octane unleaded unless you use a diesel or drive a car which needs super unleaded.
 All Rolandos’ regular cars use Unleaded 95.
 Our Mini vans use Diesel.

 Unless you hire an automatic car in Corfu, you need to use the correct gear depending on the road angle and your speed.